SerhiiYahdzhyiev/dotfiles/README.md

 # Dotfiles

-A repo with my dotfiles and `setup.sh` script that uses stow to setup the files.
+A repo with my dotfiles and a script that sets them up.

 ## Dependencies